ml-smores/fast/README.md

 ------------------------------------------------
-REFERENCES
+MORE INFORMATION ON FAST
 ------------------------------------------------
-González-Brenes, José P., Yun Huang, and Peter Brusilovsky.
+* González-Brenes, José P., Yun Huang, and Peter Brusilovsky.
 General Features in Knowledge Tracing to Model Multiple Subskills, Temporal Item Response Theory, and Expert Knowledge.
 (Nominated as Best Paper Award in the 7th International Conference on Educational Data Mining 2014, first 2 authors contributed equally.)